 …I removed the meat and shredded it with two forks.

 I checked the pork for seasoning and adjusted it with the cooking liquid that remained at the bottom of the pot.
-Don’t just shred the meat in the cooking liquid — it will be too salty!
+Don’t just shred the meat in the cooking liquid—it’ll be too salty!

 When I got home, I was greeted with hugs from my boys and the intoxicating smell of slow cooked Kalua pig.
 Surely, one of my top 10 favorite ways to end the day.